+Assistant Director of Athletics for Business & Systems Management

+Florida State alumnus Greg

+Phillips enters his sixth year as the

+assistant director of athletics for business and systems management.
+This

-Assistant Director of Athletics for Business, Tickets & Systems Management will also oversee the athletics ticket operations.
-He was elevated to the position of assistant athletic director in 1995 after spending six years as the athletics department's business manager, and has served the department a total of 13 years.
+year he will also oversee the athletics

+ticket operations.
+He was elevated to

+the position of assistant athletic director in 1995 after spending six years as

+the athletics department's business

+manager, and has served the department a total of 13 years.